 Port Hope

-past hotels, inns, and saloons
+Past hotels, inns, and saloons

 Brown Corner Stone

-This page is divided into three sections:
+The page is divided into three sections:

-This is the cornerstone of John Brown’s home (built in 1823).
-His was the first brick building in Port Hope.
-Prior to its March 1930 demolition, the building was home to several hotels, the last of which, was the Royal Hotel.
+The image above is of the cornerstone, now a part of the Michael Waldyka Collection at the Port Hope Archives, of John Brown’s 1823 home, the first brick building in Port Hope and demolished in 1930.
+It was home to several hotels, the last of which was the Royal Hotel.

 Section 1